 UCAS Conservatoires applicants manage their own applications

-Applications can be sent to us once the applicant has completed it and sent it to your centre, you have approved it, and a completed reference has been attached and approved.
+Applications can only be sent to us once the applicant has completed it and sent it to your centre, you have approved it, and a completed reference has been attached and approved in the adviser portal.

-When applications are in this state, they will appear in the ‘Send to UCAS’ section of Apply under ‘Ready to send’.
+When applications are in this state, they will show as ‘Ready to send’ in the application management section of the adviser portal.

 We have a dedicated Verification Team tasked with the prevention and detection of fraud in applications and similarity in personal statements.